 Out of curiosity, I took a look at what NL looks like with ASMR.
 I have taken the population structure of 2019 as a reference (Yes, you can).
 2019 is the last year of a long stable trend.
 That is Chart 2.
 Here you can see a downward trend: the population is no longer growing, there are no more elderly people and fewer and fewer people are dying: declining mortality rates.

-Nevertheless, the excess mortality remains remarkably high - contrary to expectations, due to the ASMR.
-While you include fewer elderly people than there really are, the mortality peak seems to remain intact.
-That is remarkable.
-That must mean that something special is going on: 80% of mortality is not among the elderly, as is normally the case.
-In fact, on closer inspection, the deviation from the trend appears to be even less if we do include the elderly!
+Yet, contrary to expectations, due to the ASMR, excess mortality remains remarkably high.
+While you include fewer elderly people than there actually are, the mortality peak seems to remain intact.
+That's remarkable.
+This must mean that something special is going on: 80% of the mortality is not among the elderly, as is normally the case.
+In fact, on closer inspection the deviation from the trend appears to be even less if we do include the elderly!
 The upside-down world...
 That shouldn't be possible, but it is:

 It was the last thing I expected to see: More mortality if you give the elderly less weight.
 Then only one conclusion is possible: This mortality is certainly not mainly among the elderly.
 That mortality is in younger age groups.